DI-GIUSTO-Alex1987/FlowPurpleArt/wp-content/plugins/greenshift-animation-and-page-builder-blocks/readme.txt

 7. **Sliding panels, popups.** Build custom sliding panels, add any block, use for mega menus

 == Changelog ==

+= 7.8.1 =
+* Added: New Bulk stretch and align option for inner items for CSS grid builder
+* Fix: Accordion inner items background issue

+= 7.8 =
+* Added: UI improvements for components
+* Added: Iconbox align is device related now
+* Added: Slider block is moved to API 3 with new panels
+* Added: Synchronized Containers feature for slider [check Slider Synchronization](https://greenshiftwp.com/fancy/accordion-synchronization-with-slider/)
+* Added: Accordion block is moved to new API and new panels
+* Added: Accordion block has new option to attach icon to title
+* Added: Video block is moved to new API and new panels
+* Added: Switcher block is moved to new API and new panels

 = 7.7 =
 * Added: Option to copy-paste style to definite type of block inside specific container